George Thorogood: Music career

-With his contract with Rounder Records expiring, Thorogood signed with EMI America Records and in 1982, released Bad to the Bone, which went gold.
+With their contract with Rounder Records expiring, Thorogood and his band signed with EMI America Records and in 1982, released Bad to the Bone, which went gold.
 The album's title track eventually became the band's most well-known song through appearances on MTV and use in films, television and commercials.
 Later that year he was the featured musical guest on Saturday Night Live (Season 8, Episode 2) on the October 2, 1982, broadcast.
 The next year, the Destroyers embarked on their "Around the World in 80 Days Tour", during which they toured Australia, New Zealand, Japan, Europe and the US, but the tour had to be ended early because of a riot at a festival in Spain.
-Later that year, Thorogood released his only Christmas song, "Rock and Roll Christmas".
+Later that year, the Destroyers released their only Christmas song, "Rock and Roll Christmas".
 It was written by Thorogood as a holiday special for MTV, with John Lee Hooker appearing in the music video.
 In 1984 Thorogood appeared in the music video for the song "All My Rowdy Friends Are Coming Over Tonight" by American singer-songwriter and musician Hank Williams Jr.

-His sixth studio album was Maverick, released in January 1985.
-The album featured Thorogood's only song to reach the Billboard Hot 100, a remake of Johnny Otis's "Willie and the Hand Jive", which peaked at number 63, and his concert staple "I Drink Alone".
+The Destroyers' sixth studio album was Maverick, released in January 1985.
+The album featured the band's only song to reach the Billboard Hot 100, a remake of Johnny Otis's "Willie and the Hand Jive", which peaked at number 63, and their concert staple "I Drink Alone".
 During this time Thorogood became heavily interested in country music.
 He intended to record a country album, but never did.
-EMI America released Thorogood's first live album, titled Live, in August 1986.
+On July 13, 1985, the Destroyers performed at Live Aid at the John F. Kennedy Stadium in Philadelphia.
+The Destroyers were only invited to play the day before after Tears For Fears cancelled.
+Bo Diddley and Albert Collins also played with them.
+In 1986, rhythm guitarist Steve Chrismar joined the band.
+That same year EMI America released the band's first live album, Live, in August 1986.
 The album was one of Thorogood's most successful, eventually being certified platinum by the RIAA.
-In 1988, rhythm guitarist Steve Chrismar joined the band, and was featured on their next album, Born to Be Bad, also released in 1988.
+Their next studio album was Born to Be Bad, released in 1988.
 That summer he also toured with American musician Brian Setzer.
 Thorogood and the Destroyers were at the height of their popularity during the 80's, with their 4 albums with EMI selling a combined total of 3.5 million copies.